nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 9.  `archive-gpg-home-directory` - GPG home directory for archive file encryption (default `/etc/xroad/gpghome`)

-10. `archive-encryption-keys-dir` - Directory for archive file encryption (recipient) PGP keys (default gpg-home-directory).
+10. `archive-encryption-keys-dir` - Directory for archive file encryption (recipient) PGP keys (default same as `gpg-home-directory`).
 Per-member keys can be used when grouping is by 'member' or 'subsystem' (subsystems use the member's key)

+11. `archive-default-encryption-key` - Default archive encryption key (in `archive-encryption-keys-dir`) if there is no grouping or a encryption key for a member is not present.
+If not defined, the primary GPG encryption key is used.

 #### 11.1.4 Archive encryption

-Archive files can be encrypted (`encryption-enable = true`) using GnuPG (OpenPGP compatible, RFC 4880).
+Archive files can be encrypted (`archive-encryption-enabled = true`) using GnuPG (OpenPGP compatible, RFC 4880).
+Please see e.g. [RFC 4880](https://www.ietf.org/rfc/rfc4880.txt) and [GnuPG](https://gnupg.org/) for more infomation about OpenPGP and GnuPG.

-When encryption is enabled, the archiving process expects to find a server signing and encryption key in `gpg-home-directory`.
+When encryption is enabled, the archiving process expects to find a server signing key in `gpg-home-directory`.
 This key is used to sign the generated archive files.
-In case grouping is `none` or no per-member key is available, this key (or its encryption subkey) is also used to encrypt the archive files.
+In case grouping is `none` or no per-member key is available the `archive-default-encryption-key` is used to encrypt archive files.

-Per-member archive encryption keys must be OpenPGP public keys suitable for encryption.
+Archive encryption keys must be OpenPGP public keys suitable for encryption.
 For example, on some host generate a keypair with defaults and no expiration and export the public key:
 ```
 gpg --homedir ~/xroad-test --quick-generate-key INSTANCE/memberClass/memberCode default default never
 gpg --homedir ~/xroad-test --export INSTANCE/memberClass/memberCode >INSTANCE-memberClass-memberCode.pgp
 ```

-Copy the public key to `encryption-keys-dir`, and rename (or create a symlink to) it using a name provided by /usr/share/xroad/scripts/keyname.sh script (hex-encoded sha-256 digest of the member identifier).
+Copy the public key to `encryption-keys-dir`, and rename it using a name provided by /usr/share/xroad/scripts/keyname.sh script (hex-encoded sha-256 digest of the member identifier).
 ```
 # check that the key is valid and suitable for encryption (has a (sub)key with usage E):
 gpg --show-keys INSTANCE-memberClass-memberCode.pgp